 Last but not least, Young’s career path from the Ph.D. to the Smithsonian and her intentional pursuit of a dual career in history and public history has gained national attention as a case study of how Ph.D.s can find fulfilling successful careers outside of the academy.
 Several news media have profiled her story including The Chronicle of Higher Education.

-A note on the header images: photography is a passion of mine.
-All of the header images are photos I have taken on research trips and during my travels.
+A note on the header images: photography is a passion of Young’s.
+All of the header images are photos she has taken on research trips and during her travels.